snijderlab/stitch/README.md

 # Acknowledgements

 * Both authors are part of the group ["Biomolecular Mass Spectrometry and Proteomics"](https://www.uu.nl/en/research/biomolecular-mass-spectrometry-and-proteomics) ([or here](https://www.hecklab.com/biomolecular-mass-spectrometry-and-proteomics/)) at the [university of Utrecht](https://www.uu.nl/)
-* The [Graphviz software](https://www.graphviz.org) is included to visualize the graphs in the HTML reports

 # License